certsio/certsio/README.md

 | **Search by ssl name**                | `certsio search ssl_names www.github.com`                                                            |
 | **Print version**                     | `certsio version`                                                                                    |

+### Configuration File:

+Get an API Key from [here](https://rapidapi.com/certsio-certsio-default/api/certs-io1/pricing)

+certsio automatically looks for a configuration file at `$HOME/.certsio.toml` or `%USERPROFILE%\.certsio.toml`.
+You must specify your API key in this configuration file for the client to work.

+An example configuration file can be found in the repository.

 ## Installation:
 ### From source:
 ```